 One River Place Condominium Association, Inc. v.
 Axis Surplus Insurance Company

-Peter Wanek, Kyle Kirsch, and Sid Hardy obtained a favorable jury verdict for Axis Surplus Insurance Company following a seven day trial in federal court in New Orleans.
+Sid Hardy and McCranie Sistrunk obtained a favorable jury verdict for Axis Surplus Insurance Company following a seven day trial in federal court in New Orleans.
 Axis insured One River Place, a luxury condominium high-rise building in downtown New Orleans on the Mississippi River, under a property insurance policy issued to its condo association.
 The property suffered damage during Hurricane Katrina.
 Axis adjusted the claim and made payments for damages that it found to be caused by the high winds of Hurricane Katrina.

 One River Place filed suit against Axis, alleging that the property suffered additional damage that should have been covered under the policy.
 One River Place also alleged that Axis failed to pay for “business interruption” damages for two months of condominium assessments which the Board of Directors had waived following Hurricane Katrina.
 One River Place further alleged that Axis had acted in bad faith during the adjustment of its claim, entitling it to penalties under Louisiana law.
 Finally, One River Place alleged that Axis violated Emergency Rule 23 for failing to renew the insurance policy beyond June 1, 2006, entitling it to additional penalties.